changswap/changswap-document/get-started/connection-guide.md

-# Connect Your Wallet to PancakeSwap
+# Connect Your Wallet to ChangSwap

 ![](<../.gitbook/assets/docs-masthead-11- (1).png>)

-You've made a wallet and gotten your BEP20 tokens, now you just need to connect your wallet with PancakeSwap and you're good to go!
+You've made a wallet and gotten your BEP20 tokens, now you just need to connect your wallet with ChangSwap and you're good to go!

-Check out the steps below for how to connect each of our recommended wallets to PancakeSwap.
+Check out the steps below for how to connect each of our recommended wallets to ChangSwap.

 ## Smartphone/Mobile